xOx-Liy-Codez-XD-oXo/liyfogl/README.md

 # liyfogl
 Library to render gc/wii fifo captures. it works barely enough to incorrectly render a very basic scene.
+It uses glut so you can compile it for ancient systems including powerpc mac and the wii itself theroretically.
 My intent is to make it simple to use so you can just bolt it on a program as long as youve got a pointer to mem1 and mem2 and a pointer to a capture of every graphics command sent that frame

 ![Screenshot 2025-05-24 at 10 05 57 PM](https://github.com/user-attachments/assets/0b3df145-1d9f-49dc-aaf1-49efcbfbf98f)
 ### Bild instroction